The Best Colors to Wear for Professional Photos

 When deciding the best colors to wear for professional photos, it’s better to play it safe rather than sorry.
 A professional headshot is not the time to experiment with bold colors or patterns.
 Using subdued colors, like a simple black, ivory, or neutral color will allow you to look sleek and professional.

-As we previously mentioned, things are a little different in the case of family portraits, blog photos, website color palettes, and Instagram aesthetics.
+As we previously mentioned, things are a little different in the case of family portraits, blog photos, and Instagram aesthetics.
 In that case, pops of color are gladly welcome — so long as they coordinate with the other subjects in the photo as well as the background in which the photo is being shot.
 That’s not all, though.

 Before playing around with vibrant colors, it’s worthwhile to take the extra step to see what colors go well with your skin tone.
 If you’re a warm tone, you should stick to warm colors.
 If you’re a cool tone, you should rock cool colors.
 At least, most of the time.
 But what does all of that mean?